From mob-run bars to modern havens, Philadelphia’s lesbian nightlife has a complicated past

 By Ashlee Moore

-Philadelphia’s gay bar scene took off shortly after World War II in what’s known today as the Gayborhood, a neighborhood bounded by 11th and Broad streets and Pine and Chestnut streets, Bob Skiba, curator of the William Way LGBT Community Center‘s John J. Wilcox, Jr. Archives, said.
+Philadelphia’s gay bar scene took off shortly after World War II in what’s known today as the Gayborhood, a neighborhood bounded by 11th and Broad streets and Pine and Chestnut streets, according to Bob Skiba, curator of the William Way LGBT Community Center‘s John J. Wilcox, Jr. Archives.

 “They were really seedy and usually run by the mob,” Skiba said.
 “It was generally considered a white male enclave, so people of color and women did not always feel welcome there.
 It became important for women to find spaces that were really theirs.”